-Everyone who gets on the bus has to have a valid ticket and seat booking, from which their passport details are logged.
-This limits the issues that have come from bus hijackings where usually an unknown accomplice is on board.
+Everyone who gets on the bus has to have a valid ticket and seat booking, which then corresponds to the passport details the guides have logged in the system and on a printed list.
+This limits the issues that have come from bus hijackings, where usually an unknown accomplice is on board.

-While I didn’t meet as many solo travellers as I hoped I would on the Peru Hop bus (although this often comes down to luck and timing), I fully appreciated the ease of being dropped off and picked up at my hostel or one near by, where a lot of other Peru Hop travellers ended up hanging out.
+While I didn’t meet as many solo travellers as I hoped on the Peru Hop bus (although this often comes down to luck and timing), I did appreciate the ease of being dropped off and picked up at my hostel or one nearby, where a lot of other Peru Hop travellers ended up hanging out.

 Peru Hop Door to Door – Hostel Pick Ups and Drops Offs

 You also get exclusive discounts at a ton of hostels that have partnered with Peru Hop, or you can book your own.
-The choice is always yours, although if you find your own, its always handy to chose an accommodation close to the one designated for the bus pick up / drop off (as stated in the booklet).
+The choice is always yours, although if you source your accommodation, it’s still helpful to choose somewhere close to the one designated for the bus pick up / drop off (as stated in the booklet).

-Peru Hop Bonus 1 – Free Extra Stops
+Free Extra Stops

-While the Peru Hop has its set stops between Lima and Cusco (Paracas, Huacachina, Nazca, Arequipa and Puno), and which you are not obliged to stop and get off at all of them, I was able to stop in each place with ample time in my 15-day timeframe.
+While the Peru Hop has its set stops between Lima and Cusco (Paracas, Huacachina, Nazca, Arequipa and Puno), and which you are not obliged to stop and get off at all of them, I was able to stay in each place with ample time in my 15-day timeframe.

 You have the flexibility to do as you choose – the direction, the timescale and the destination (you don’t have to get off at each stop if you don’t want to).
-Peru Hop’s extra offering is both in providing extra stops on the way to a destination, not just in the organisation of tours in the ground.
+Peru Hop’s other offering is both in providing extra stops on the way to a destination, not just in the organisation of tours in the ground.

-Peru Hop Bonus 2 – Discounts and Hostels and Hotels
+Discounts at Hostels and Hotels